 HERE’S THE TRUTH…

-By no stretch should you consider Lincoln Heritage an illegal scam or illegitimate organization.
+By no stretch should you consider Lincoln Heritage a pyramid scheme or illegal “scam.”

 However, if you’ve never sold insurance before, you need to understand Lincoln Heritage’s company-agency-agent hierarchy is devised similarly to a multi-level marketing company.